openedx/open-edx-proposals/oeps/oep-0051-bp-conventional-commits.rst

 Subject
 -------

-Commit message subjects should be short.
+Commit message subjects should be short enough to fit on one line.
+We aren't putting a hard limit on character length, but 70 characters is a good time to turn your attention to the body of the commit message.
 Put more information in the body of the commit message to fully explain your change.
+Jira or GitHub issue numbers can be included at the end of the subject.

 Body
 ----